enel-gdh-educational/katacoda-scenarios/step_join.md

 Once you are confident on the structure it is time to perform a *join* among two collections.
 This operation is called [aggregation](https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/).
-To flatten the risultant array we perform the so-called [unwind](https://docs.mongodb.com/manual/reference/operator/aggregation/unwind/) manipulation.
+To flatten the risulting array we perform the so-called [unwind](https://docs.mongodb.com/manual/reference/operator/aggregation/unwind/) manipulation.